-On September 26, 2017, Eco Guyana, entered into an option agreement that provides Total E&P Activités Pétrolières, (a wholly owned subsidiary of Total SA) ("Total") with an option to acquire a 25% Working Interest in the Orinduik Block from Eco Guyana (the "Option").
+On September 26, 2017, Eco Guyana, entered into an option agreement that provides Total E&P Activités Pétrolières, ("Total") with an option to acquire a 25% Working Interest in the Orinduik Block from Eco Guyana (the "Total Option").
 Pursuant to the Option Agreement, Total paid US\$1 million for the Option (the "Option Fee") to Farm-in to the Orinduik Block for an additional payment in cash of US\$12.5 million to earn the 25% Working Interest.
-The exercise of the Option must be made within 120 days from delivery to Total of the processed 3D seismic.
+The exercise of the Total Option had to be made within 120 days from delivery to Total of the processed 3D seismic.
 The survey acquisition was completed on September 5, 2017.
-During the processing and interpretation phase data sets were delivered to Total with the final batch expected to be delivered in September 2018, which will trigger the 120 day period for Total to exercise the Option.
+During the processing and interpretation phase data sets were delivered to Total with the final batch delivered in September 2018, which triggered the 120 day period for Total to exercise the Total Option.
+On September 13, 2018, the Company announced that Total had exercised the Total Option.
+On October 31, 2018 the Company announced that it had received approval of the transfer from the President of Guyana and on November 27, 2018 we received the US\$12.5 million (\$16.8 million) and completed the transfer.